null-machine/oop-crash-course/Agenda.md

 4. Loops
 - Q2) Write a program that checks if a number given by the user is prime.
 5. Arrays
-- Q3) Write a program that creates an integer array with elements equal to the square of their index.
+- Q3) Write a program that constructs and prints a 10 by 10 array with each element equal to the product of its indices.
 6. Functions
 - Q4) Write a function that takes an array, a value, and an index that returns a new array with the value inserted at the index specified.